 The Pinkas Synagogue, which has been altered to a truly moving memorial to the Czech victims of the Holocaust.
 This memorial also houses a mesmerizing yet deeply disturbing collection of paintings by the Children interned in the Terezin concentration camp.

-The tour then finishes at the Old New Synagogue, a rare example of Romanesque architecture and the second oldest synagogue in this part of the world.
+The tour then finishes at the Old-New Synagogue, a rare example of gothic architecture and the second oldest synagogue in this part of the world.
 Considered the centre of the Prague Jewish community for centuries, it is today, unfortunately, the only synagogue with regular services.

 The tour focuses on the Prague Castle district, the oldest and core part of Old Prague.

 On our approach to the Castle you will see the monumental Cernicky Palace and the opulent Baroque Loreto Church with it's tower decorated with 16 bells.